 Patrick Kelley, Mandolin and Vocals: Patrick has worked as a recording engineer on over 200 projects, produced over 50 albums and worked as a session player on hundreds of recordings.
 His musical works have been included in TV, Film and Radio.
-Patrick has played in many bands covering many genres including Pop, Rock, Country and Bluegrass.
+Patrick has played in many bands covering many genres including Pop, Rock, Country, Celtic and Bluegrass.
 Patrick was a founding member of The Virginia Bluegrass Band along with Donnie.
-Patricks’s love & respect of Bluegrass music has stayed with him throughout his musical career and he is proud to be working with Heritage “Keeping The Bluegrass Tradition.”!
+Patricks’s love & respect of Bluegrass music has stayed with him throughout his musical career.
+Patrick has been a member of Heritage since 2015.

 John Bullard, Banjo: John holds a Bachelor of Music degree in Performance.
 John has gained international attention for his work in developing and transcribing classical repertoire for the five-string banjo.
 John has published two books with Mel Bay Publications, Bach for the Banjo and Scales and Arpeggios for Classical Banjo.
 His critically acclaimed CD releases include The Classical Banjo on the Dargason label and Bach on the Banjo on Albany Records.
 Music from John’s recordings has been included in feature films such as the DreamWorks animated film The Rise of the Guardians and the award winning The Edge of Heaven.
 John has served on the faculty of the world-renowned Tennessee Banjo Institute with such luminaries as Pete Seeger, Bela Fleck and Tony Trischka and is currently teaching banjo as an Adjunct Professor at Cairn University near Philadelphia.
 John has been a member of several Bluegrass bands including New Appalachian Express, Virginia Rail, The Virginia Bluegrass Band, and many others.